-By Chris Petree, Director of Operations, Alison Hardwood, Director of Natural Resources, and Ray Theiler, Water/Wastewater Engineer
+By Chris Petree, Director of Operations, Alison Harwood, Director of Natural Resources, and Ray Theiler, Water/Wastewater Engineer

 Understanding chlorides and making responsible decisions about them is challenging at best.
 They serve important functions in our everyday life, but they can also create lasting damage to the world around us.
 Learn more about how the chlorides are used on a day-to-day basis, what the long term affects are, and what options are available to properly manage them.

 What are chlorides and how do they play a role in our lives?